-Income tax expense consists of U.S. federal and state income taxes as well as deferred tax benefits.
+Income tax expense consists of U.S. federal and state income taxes.
 To date, we have not been required to pay U.S. federal income taxes because of our current and accumulated net operating losses.
-Our income tax expense to date relates to income taxes in the states of California and New Jersey.
-Our tax benefit relates to Korea and the Inex Bio acquisition.
+Our income tax expense to date relates to income taxes in the States of California and Massachusetts.
+Our tax benefit relates to the amortization of deferred tax liabilities at our Korean subsidiary.